main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

                                                      )
 ```

-Now, this `development_dataset` object has several attributes which provide access to the relevant information.
+Now, this `development_dataset` object has several attributes which provide access to relevant information.
 For example, `development_dataset.phenotypic` provides access to information about the participants, such as whether they were children or adults.
 We can use `development_dataset.func` to access the functional MRI (fMRI) data.